-Diwali 2023 is all set to be celebrated on 12th of November.
+Diwali 2024 is all set to be celebrated on 1 November 2024.
 Check Deepavali quotes, wishes, puja vidhi, Laxmi Puja Muhurat among all other details.

 Diwali is a festival of Hindus associated with lights (also called as festival of light) that symbolizes the victory of good over evil.
 Not just Hindus, but people of Jainism, Sikhism and Buddhism religion also celebrate the festival of Diwali with great pomp.